 Study Population

 We conducted a longitudinal, single center, retrospective cohort study of patients from the Multi Parameter Intelligent Monitoring of Intensive Care (MIMIC-II) database, which includes patients admitted between 2001- 2008.
 The database contains data from 24,581 ICU patients and includes physiologic information from bedside monitors in the adult ICUs at Beth Israel Deaconess Medical Center, a tertiary care university academic medical center located in Boston, Massachusetts (REF).
-The data in MIMIC-II has been previously de-identified, and this study was approved by the Institutional Review Boards of the Massachusetts Institute of Technology and Beth Israel Deaconess Medical Center.
+The data in MIMIC-II has been previously de-identified, and this study was approved by the Institutional Review Boards of the Massachusetts Institute of Technology and Beth Israel Deaconess Medical Center (BIDMC).
 Additional, a waiver of informed consent has been granted for this study.

-The MIMIC-II database was queried to identify adult patients requiring mechanical ventilation (MV), defined in this analysis as MV beginning in the first 24 hours of ICU admission and persisting for at least 48 consecutive hours.
-MV was defined in this way due to lack of sufficient data to conduct meaningful statistical inference in patients requiring shorter periods of MV.
-Patients were excluded if they had a diagnosis of sepsis or required vasopressors while in the ICU, as well if IAC placement was performed prior to ICU admission.
-Additionally, to ensure the independency of data points, only the first ICU admission was included in patients that had multiple ICU admissions.
-The presence of an IAC was defined as placement of an invasive arterial catheter within 24 hours of initiation of mechanical ventilation [Mornin is this correct?].
+The MIMIC-II database was queried to identify adult, who were intubated for the purpose of mechanical ventilation (MV) within the first 12 hours of ICU admission and they were under MV for more than 24 hours.
+The rationale behind this inclusion criterion is … Patients were excluded if they had a diagnosis of sepsis based on the Angus criteria [reference] or required vasopressors while in the ICU, as well if IAC placement was performed prior to ICU admission.
+Patients from the cardiac surgery recovery unit (CSRU) and coronary care unit (CCU) were excluded as well.
+Additionally, to ensure the independence of data points, only the first ICU admission was included in patients that had multiple ICU admissions.
+The presence of an IAC was defined as placement of an invasive arterial catheter within 24 hours of initiation of mechanical ventilation.

 Outcome Measures: